Franmg94/Massage-Booking-Page/README.md

 ## Current Status

+- **Completed**:
+  - Basic project setup
-- **Completed**: Basic project setup, initial pages for types of massages, prices, about me, and contact.
+  - Information pages for massages, prices, about me, and contact
-- **In Progress**: Implementation of the booking form that slides in from the side when the "Reserve" button is clicked.
+  - Slide-in booking form that sends a post request to the server

-## How to Run the Project
+- **In Progress**:
+  - Enhancements to the booking form and date picker
+  - Creation of an admin page for viewing all bookings with login functionality

 ### Prerequisites